How These "Accidental Gay Parents" Are Redefining Family

 Their story rippled across the internet by way of the popular parenting podcast The Longest Shortest Time.

 Their unlikely path in parenthood was just beginning, however.
 The duo decided to share their lives as queer parents online via their website, Biff and I, and their Instagram.
-In 2017, they opened a new chapter in their story when Reese became pregnant and gave birth to their son, Leo.
+In 2017, they opened a new chapter in their story when Reese became pregnant and gave birth to their son Leo, now 10 months old.
 The experience sparked a lot of questions from the general public, but Reese and Chaplow point out that their journey isn't unheard of.

 "It's not a special story," Reese laughs, recalling how many transgender fathers he knows.
 "But we forgot, truly, how divided this country is and how many spheres of reality there are.
 For most people in this world, they don't live in the sphere of reality where transgender men have babies.
 That was a surprise that people were so blown away — so positively and so negatively."